Chronicle of Abbot Ralph of Coggeshall

 In 1312 [his father] Henry Luxemburg VII Holy Roman Emperor (age 37) was created VII Holy Roman Emperor Luxemburg. [his mother] Margaret Brabant Countess Luxemburg and Namur by marriage Countess Luxemburg, Countess Namur.

-Available at Amazon as eBook or Paperback.
+Available at Amazon in eBook and Paperback format.

 On 24th August 1313 [his father] Henry Luxemburg VII Holy Roman Emperor (age 38) died.
 He was buried at Pisa Duomo.
 His half fourth cousin Louis (age 31) succeeded IV Holy Roman Emperor.

-On 20th May 1315 [his daughter] Bonne Luxemburg Queen Consort France was born to King John I of Bohemia (age 18) and Queen Elizabeth of Bohemia (age 23).
+On 20th May 1315 [his daughter] Bonne Luxemburg Queen Consort France was born to King John I of Bohemia (age 18) and [his wife] Queen Elizabeth of Bohemia (age 23).
 She married 28th July 1332 her fourth cousin once removed King John "The Good" II of France, son of King Philip "Fortunate" VI of France and Joan "Lame" Burgundy Queen Consort France, and had issue.

 After 19th May 1322 [his brother-in-law] Charles IV King France I King Navarre (age 27) and [his sister] Marie Luxemburg Queen Consort France (age 18) were married.
 She by marriage Queen Consort of France.
 She the daughter of [his father] Henry Luxemburg VII Holy Roman Emperor and [his mother] Margaret Brabant Countess Luxemburg and Namur.
 He the son of King Philip IV of France and Joan Blois I Queen Navarre.
 They were fourth cousins.
 He a great x 4 grandson of King Henry "Curtmantle" II of England.